cardiffgravity/black-hole-hunter/README.md

 ## Acknowledgements

-We thank Ian Harry for his incredible work creating the original Black Hole Hunter.
+We thank Ian Harry, David McKechan and Gerald Davies for their incredible work creating the original Black Hole Hunter.

 ## License